pypy/pypy/rpython/doc/arm.rst

 To verify that everything is working in the chroot, running ``schroot -c precise_arm`` should start a shell running in the schroot environment using qemu-arm to execute the ARM binaries.
-Running ``uname -m`` in the chroot should yeild a result like ``armv7l``.
+Running ``uname -m`` in the chroot should yield a result like ``armv7l``.
 Showing that we are emulating an ARM system.

 Start the schroot as the user root in order to configure the apt sources and to install the following packages:

 ::